PS has worked as a freelance writer since 2012. When she's not traveling and writing, she helps people with web design and development.

 - Since the pace of technology is very fast and clients are always looking for people who are ace with these new methods.
 So, make sure you update your profile regularly in accordance with the changing clients' demands.

-- After having finished a project, always ask your client to give a feedback.
-This will expand your chances of getting better opportunities with higher rate.
+- After having finished a project, always ask your client to give feedback.
+This will expand your chances of getting better opportunities at a higher rate.

 3. Giving Your Profile a Generic Description

 - If your profile looks similar to other freelancers, then it will be tough for the clients to make a hiring decision.
-It is good to see other freelancers profile and grab an idea of how things work, but it is better to write your own narration.
+It is good to see other freelancers' profiles and grab an idea of how things work, but it is better to write your own narration.
 Focus on your uniqueness and mention your skill set that no one else can offer.

-- Try to empathize with your clients' needs and understand what they want.
+- Try to empathize with your client's needs and understand what they want.
 Closely follow what the clients need by following their project descriptions.
-The more you go with the relevant keywords, higher will be the chances of getting you hired.
+The more you go with the relevant keywords, the higher the chances of getting hired.

 - Your profile is your impression to the client.
 It is a place to express yourself.